 The François Project was a thinly veiled code name, to the displeasure of the French president, given to the resulting deal and investment in the French National Pension Plan.
-The Sinclair Group of Companies assumed over twenty billion euros of French pension obligations in multilayered negotiation.
+The Sinclair Group of Companies assumed over twenty billion euros of French pension obligations in multilayered negotiations.
 As a result, money collected from the productive classes of French society would, in part, be placed in a holding company that Wolfgang would personally oversee.
 The money would be reinvested in various global business ventures, usually those vertically integrated with other Sinclair companies.

 An auxiliary deal saw Wolfgang agree to commission a French shipbuilding company with a multi-year, one-billion-euro contract to build ships.
-A destroyer, a frigate, three costal defence minesweepers, and a half-dozen patrol boats were built for the Aquatic Phalanx (Wolfgang’s nautical security firm).
+A destroyer, a frigate, three costal defence minesweepers, and a half-dozen patrol boats were built for the Aquatic Phalanx, Wolfgang’s nautical security firm.

 Understanding Wolfgang involves understanding his whole business.
 The Sinclair Group of Companies was a diversified parent corporation with a global reach.
-Among the varied subsidiary corporations that fed the parent and financial-investment arm, there were two pillar enterprises that made up the bulk of the combined worth.
+Among the varied subsidiary corporations that fed the parent and financial-investment arm, there were two pillar enterprises that made up the bulk of the Sinclair Group’s combined worth.

-Sinclair Prospection & Exploration was a mining company his father started before his death.
+Sinclair Prospection & Exploration was a mining company Wolfgang’s father had started before his death.
 Prospection & Exploration was an outfit with significant interests in the Canadian diamond industry, which also provided specialized services to the mining and development of the Alberta oil sands.
 The company also claimed prospect to several untapped precious metal mines in Chile, Uganda, and France.
 This was a capital-intensive company requiring plenty of heavy equipment and skilled engineering knowledge.
 This company rode the ebbs and flows of the global economy, hit hard by the current recession.

 “Back to Sinclair Tower,” Wolfgang tersely informed the chauffeur.